Monday 30 September 2024 to Thursday 3 October 2024

 1200-1315, Thursday 3 October 2024 | Watershed, Bristol

 Does the UK's future economic growth rely on exports?
 And if it does, what can we export to boost the country’s economy?
-Our panel will explore the strategies and policies needed to help boost the British export market, which is increasingly service-based.
-Join our panel as they examine the policies that could address barriers to international trade and enhance the UK's export performance.
-Key discussions will cover the UK’s leading trade sectors and global contribution to research and innovation.
-The expert panel will consider policy and regulatory solutions to drive Britain’s export growth and strengthen our global economic position.
+Our panel explores the strategies and policies needed to help boost the British export market, which is increasingly service-based.
+This session examines the policies that could address barriers to international trade and enhance the UK's export performance.
+Key discussions cover the UK’s leading trade sectors and global contribution to research and innovation.
+The expert panel considers policy and regulatory solutions to drive Britain’s export growth and strengthen our global economic position.

-Speakers: Irina Anghel (Bloomberg, chair), Vince Cable (Former Secretary of State for Business and Trade), Emily Fry (Resolution Foundation), Joris Hoste (University of Cambridge), Andrew Varga (Seetru)
+Chaired by Irina Anghel (Bloomberg, chair), with Vince Cable (Former Secretary of State for Business and Trade), Emily Fry (Resolution Foundation), Joris Hoste (University of Cambridge), Andrew Varga (Seetru).

 Beyond fair play: What would a fair society look like?